Luchador/GUD/tools/geditor/docs/GUD-model-import-guide.md

 3. Import that file into Blender.
 Leave **Merge Vertices** disabled.
 4. Move existing vertices in Edit Mode and adjust their UVs in the UV Editor.
    Paint the existing color attribute in Vertex Paint to change vertex colors.
    You can also delete faces.
-To remove texture usage from remaining faces, disconnect the material's image texture from Base Color.
-Keep the color attribute.
-   Assigning another existing `GUD Image` texture of the same dimensions is also supported.
-Keep the image names so GEditor can identify their ROM texture IDs.
+Keep the color attribute and material slot names.
+   Image names and embedded Blender images do not assign GEditor textures.
+   Assign or clear textures in GEditor's **Materials** panel after import.
 5. Export from Blender as glTF Binary (`.glb`) or glTF Separate (`.gltf`).
 Enable **Include > Custom Properties**, **Data > Mesh > Attributes**, **UVs**, and **Vertex Colors**.
 Export the complete model, including its other parts and LODs.
 Do not enable mesh compression.
 Keep separate-format `.bin` files beside their `.gltf` file.
 6. Select the same model in GEditor and click **Import Model...**.
-Review the viewport and the before/after counts in the footer, then **Save Project**.
+Review the viewport and the before/after counts in the footer.
+Slots retain assignments when their names match uniquely; new or renamed slots start with **No Texture**.
+   Drag an image from the main image browser onto a material thumbnail to assign it, or drag **No Texture** to clear it.
+Then **Save Project**.
 7. Use **Tools > Create ROM** and test the result in-game.

 New projects' extracted model glTFs also contain the import identities.
 Using